OpenSource Blogging with Jekyll GitHub VSCode Part2

 We want to be blogging today-ish, not next week or a month later.
 So let’s clone

-Currently I’m using Minimal Mistakes by Michael Rose because it suits my needs & because of Michael’s helpful documentation available - for example check out https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/
+At the time of writing I’m using the Minimal Mistakes theme by Michael Rose because it suits my needs & because of Michael’s helpful documentation available - for example check out https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/

 The quickest way to get started with the Minimal Mistakes theme is to git clone